ShopJimmy/partner-api/order-status.md

 layout: default
 ---

-## API Authentication
+## Authentication

-To get an order's status using the Partner API, include the `Authorization` header in your HTTP request.
-The `Authorization` header must contain a Bearer token that you obtained from the [`/token` endpoint](authentication.html).
+Provide the `Authorization` header with a bearer token from the [`/token` endpoint](authentication.html) to query order status.

 ## Usage

-This action returns timestamps for order lifecycle events, a snapshot of the order items, invoices, credits, returns, and every package that has shipped.
-You can only retrieve orders that were placed by your partner account.
+The endpoint returns lifecycle timestamps, line items, invoices, credits, returns, and shipment packages associated with an order placed by your partner account.

-### GET Request to retrieve order
+### Request
 ```plaintext
 GET /api/partner/v1/order/{order_reference} HTTP/1.1
 Host: base.shopjimmy.com